Latest News: Due to a number of requests, the conference deadline has been extended until July 10 (as well as the early-bird rate)

-The 2016 EUROGEO Annual Meeting and Conference will be organised in conjunction with the Real Sociedad Geographica and supported by the University of Malaga, in Spain on 29-30 September 2016.
+The 2016 EUROGEO Annual Meeting and Conference will be organised in conjunction with the Real Sociedad Geographica, the Asociación de Geógrafos Españoles and the Geography Department at Malaga University, in Spain on 29-30 September 2016.
 Planned sessions

 An optional field excursion in the region will take place all day on October 1st 2016.
 Register here